karracaye/Attenza/README.md

-# ByteConnect (IT Department Edition) 🚀
+# Attenza 🚀

-ByteConnect is an ultra-modern, Discord- and Reddit-inspired mobile application built with **React Native (TypeScript)** and **Expo**.
+Attenza is an ultra-modern, Discord- and Reddit-inspired mobile application built with **React Native (TypeScript)** and **Expo**.
 It is designed exclusively for a single IT/CS department to connect students, staff, and organizers in one unified, database-free environment utilizing local AsyncStorage persistence.

 ## 📱 Features